Set up a third-party local development app

 define( 'AUTOMATIC_UPDATER_DISABLED', true );

 Adding the above code to a local environment will prevent themes and plugins from being uploaded or updated via the WordPress Admin.
 The mu-plugins/a8c-files.php plugin will enforce files to be uploaded only to the /tmp/ and /uploads/ directories.
-Both of these settings are important for replicating the file permissions and auto-update configurations between your local environment and your VIP Platform environment.
+Both of these settings are important for replicating the file permissions and auto-update configurations between a local environment and a VIP Platform environment.

-Step 5: Create an admin user via WP-CLI
+Step 5: Create an admin user with WP-CLI

 The local environment application should already have WP-CLI installed, but documentation is available if installation is needed.